djohalloran/revertingtotype/content/posts/tomato-fennel-bread/index.md

 1. Measure out the water, puree and olive oil and combine into the bread maker's bowl.

-    <substep>While most hand made bread recipes specify warm water to help encourage the yeast reaction, I've not found this necessary when using a bread maker.
-Room temperature water produces much the same results.</substep>
+    <substep>While most hand made bread recipes specify warm (not hot) water to help encourage the yeast reaction, this is not necessary when using a bread maker timed to run overnight.
+Room temperature water will produce the same results.</substep>

 2. Sift the flour before adding it on top of the liquid ingredients.